DariaPindus/RealEstateHelper/README.md

 Bot creation is pretty straight-forward.
 Details could be found here: https://core.telegram.org/bots#2-how-do-bots-work
 > There's a… bot for that.
 Just talk to BotFather (described below) and follow a few simple steps.
 > Once you've created a bot and received your authorization token, head down to the Bot API manual to see what you can teach your bot to do.

+### Docker
+For correct docker-compose execution with `docker-compose run` file with name ".env" should exist in current (app) folder.